Tennu/tennu/readme.md

     this.join(command.args[0]);
 });

-// Load a module.
+// Load a plugin.
 myClient.initialize(require('./yourModule'));

-// Or just use a module from tennu_modules/%f or node_modules/tennu-%f myClient.use(['admin', 'last-seen']);
+// Or just use a plugin from tennu_modules/%f or node_modules/tennu-%f myClient.use(['admin', 'last-seen']);

 myClient.connect();